PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-10 00:58:21
+Last updated: 2024-04-10 00:58:54
-Random Quote: In King's Landing, there are two sorts of people.
-The players and the pieces.  -  Petyr Baelish
+Random Quote: I think mothers and fathers made up the gods because they wanted their children to sleep through the night.  -  Davos Seaworth